-A qualitative analysis was conducted to determine the advantages and disadvantages of the options.
-Each option was evaluated in relation to engineering, socioeconomic, environmental criteria, and various cost factors.
+A qualitative analysis was conducted to determine the advantages and disadvantages of the alternatives.
+Each alternative was evaluated in relation to engineering, socioeconomic, environmental criteria, and various cost factors.
 A Comparative Alternative Evaluation matrix is presented in Table 3.
-The matrix is provided for comparisons only and does not represent a recommendation or a ranking of the options.
+The matrix is provided for comparisons only and does not represent a recommendation or a ranking of the alternatives.

-Based on the available data and analysis, the following options are recommended to be carried forward to the PD&E phase and depicted on the Concept Plans - Appendix E:
+No right-of-way requirements were identified as part of the study, but due to the expected impacts to the wetlands and mangroves within the right-of-way, it is anticipated that a PD&E Study will be required during the next phase of the project.
+Based on the available data and analysis, the following alternatives are recommended to be carried forward to the PD&E phase and depicted on the Concept Plans - Appendix E:

 S.R.
-951
+951 Feasible Alternatives

 C.R.
-92
+92 Feasible Alternatives